iamyaswanth/k8s_setup/README.md

 2. run "vagrant up" command to bring the master and worker nodes.
 3. After sometime(depending on internet bandwidth) the setup will take time and gets completed successfully.

+# Disclaimer:
+This repository will be updated without any prior notice.
+* All the content related to kubernetes has been taken from https://kubernetes.io/docs/home/ and content related to vagrant is taken from https://www.vagrantup.com/.